 - The National Immunisation Program provides immunisations against hepatitis B for babies from birth.

 - In Victoria other groups at high risk (including men who have sex with men) can also receive free immunisation against hepatitis B.

 - Common immunisation side effects are usually mild and temporary, and do not require specific treatment.

-Hepatitis B is a liver disease caused by the hepatitis B virus.
+is a liver disease caused by the hepatitis B virus.
 Most adults who catch hepatitis B recover completely and do not require ongoing treatment.
-Children with hepatitis B are more likely to develop liver disease or cancer in later life.
+Children with hepatitis B are more likely to develop or in later life.

 All children should be immunised against hepatitis B, and adults at increased risk should also be immunised.